ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
-<h3>1. ¿Fetch o Axios?
-Da igual, si abstraes bien tu lógica de comunicación con APIs - <a href="https://medium.com/@wilberj1987/fetch-o-axios-da-igual-si-abstraes-bien-tu-l%C3%B3gica-de-comunicaci%C3%B3n-con-apis-4761640d31dd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+TypeScript vs JavaScript in 2025: The Ultimate Battle - <a href="https://blog.devgenius.io/typescript-vs-javascript-in-2025-the-ultimate-battle-3233013ec2e7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wilberj`**
+✍️ **posted by `Cloud Guru`**

-<blockquote>Leyendo varios post en redes sociales noto que existe un tema recurrente sobre que libreria de comunicación se debe utilizar en las…
+<blockquote>“JavaScript is freedom.
+TypeScript is discipline.
+In 2025, which one wins the war of modern development?”
-Continue reading on Medium »</blockquote>
+Continue reading on Dev Genius »</blockquote>

 <h3>2.
-Mastering JavaScript’s FinalizationRegistry: Clean Up Resources Automatically - <a href="https://medium.com/@asierr/mastering-javascripts-finalizationregistry-clean-up-resources-automatically-77892705d9df?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Future of Custom JavaScript Development Services in the USA: AI, Smart Data, and Innovation - <a href="https://medium.com/@performixusa/the-future-of-custom-javascript-development-services-in-the-usa-ai-smart-data-and-innovation-76f161aa97ad?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `asierr.dev`**
+✍️ **posted by `Performix`**

-<blockquote>Manual cleanup in JavaScript has always been tricky.
-Until recently, if you needed to perform actions when an object was no longer used…
+<blockquote>The future of JavaScript development in the USA is being shaped by AI-powered solutions, smart data management, and innovative frameworks…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why I’m Building a Screenshot Manager for FFXIV Players - <a href="https://medium.com/@Powerscodes/why-im-building-a-screenshot-manager-for-ffxiv-players-a69f3bb52ab0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Koleksiyonları: `Map` Veri Tipine Derin Bakış - <a href="https://medium.com/@aydinoguzhan2335/javascript-koleksiyonlar%C4%B1-map-veri-tipine-derin-bak%C4%B1%C5%9F-b389f2aa2782?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Powerscodes`**
+✍️ **posted by `Oğuzhan Aydın`**

-<blockquote>How I went from PS5 player to PC tool developer — and discovered a community obsessed with digital beauty
+<blockquote>Merhaba, bu yazımda kısaca Javascript için oldukça kullanışlı ve performanslı olan Map koleksiyon veri tipi için kısa bir inceleme…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Konsep Dasar Template Engine, Data Binding, dan Dependency Injection Container - <a href="https://medium.com/@fikriocta15/konsep-dasar-template-engine-data-binding-dan-dependency-injection-container-b5b525375921?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Arrays in JavaScript: Explained with Candy and Magical Box - <a href="https://medium.com/@sabdulwajeeth008/arrays-in-javascript-explained-with-candy-and-magical-box-7016b25d38c9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Madun King`**
+✍️ **posted by `Abdul Wajeeth`**

-<blockquote>Dalam pengembangan aplikasi web modern, terutama menggunakan JavaScript (baik di sisi client maupun server), terdapat berbagai konsep…
+<blockquote>Imagine that all of your favourite candies are kept in a magical box.
+An array is similar to that magical box that contains various…
 Continue reading on Medium »</blockquote>

 <h3>5.
-JavaScript’s Error.cause in 2025: Making Debugging Easier - <a href="https://medium.com/@asierr/javascripts-error-cause-in-2025-making-debugging-easier-84b33c064249?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript’s AbortController in 2025: Cancel Anything, Everywhere - <a href="https://medium.com/@asierr/javascripts-abortcontroller-in-2025-cancel-anything-everywhere-8ea4b8cad8aa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `asierr.dev`**

-<blockquote>Debugging errors in JavaScript has always required workarounds to track root causes.
+<blockquote>In 2025, handling async operations without cancellation is a red flag.
+JavaScript’s AbortController is no longer just for fetch—it now…
 Continue reading on Medium »</blockquote>

-<h3>6. ⏳ The Beauty of a Tiny delay Function in JavaScript - <a href="https://medium.com/@chandangupta86/the-beauty-of-a-tiny-delay-function-in-javascript-679b811e5452?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Spring Boot Starter Dependencies — Simplifying Dependency Management ✨ - <a href="https://medium.com/@rishireiko/spring-boot-starter-dependencies-simplifying-dependency-management-a20e0c0abbca?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `chandan gupta`**

-<blockquote>Sometimes the smallest utilities pack the biggest punch
-Continue reading on Medium »</blockquote>

-<h3>7.
-Mastering Asynchronous JavaScript in Node.js: From Callbacks to Async/Await  - <a href="https://the-expert-developer.medium.com/mastering-asynchronous-javascript-in-node-js-from-callbacks-to-async-await-bd27159a0e8e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Rishi_Dev_Insights`**

-<blockquote>If you’ve spent any time dabbling in Node.js, you’ve probably encountered asynchronous JavaScript — often a source of both amazement and…
+<blockquote>Managing dependencies in a Spring project can sometimes feel like juggling flaming swords while riding a unicycle.
+Okay, maybe not that…
 Continue reading on Medium »</blockquote>

 <br/>